 82 Million Reasons to Hope

-At Green Builder Media’s recent Sustainability Symposium 2020, I delivered opening remarks that were intended to be both realistic and inspiring, pointing out the harsh reality of our situation while simultaneously outlining the many reasons to be hopeful about our future.
+At Green Builder Media’s Sustainability Symposium 2020, I delivered opening remarks that were intended to be both realistic and inspiring, pointing out the harsh reality of our situation while simultaneously outlining the many reasons to be hopeful about our future.

 Amidst the unfathomable craziness that has become normalized daily life here in the U.S., I do my best to maintain some semblance of sanity.